EventStore/EventStore/docs/server/quick-start/installation.md

 #### Insecure single node

-You can use Docker Compose to run EventStoreDB in the same setup as the `docker run` command mentioned before.
+You can use Docker Compose to run KurrentDB in the same setup as the `docker run` command mentioned before.

 Create a file `docker-compose.yaml` with the following content: